 Affably Evil: More so in this game than anyone in the series.
 He remains downright polite even when the heroes are antagonizing him.

 Big Bad: Takes this role between himself, Blados and Chalis, especially considering how his "Ace"/"Arcanus" moniker implies that he might be their superior (though where exactly the three of them fit into the hierarchy of Tuaparang isn't really clear).
 And since he's really Alex, he's manipulating everyone for whatever purpose he's plotting.
 Of course, seeing as this is Alex we're talking about, we still don't know whether there's any benevolence to his goals or if he's nothing more than a self-serving asshole.

 Meaningful Name: Ace, the highest card in the deck.
-In English, "Arcanus" references the group of Tarot cards called the Arcana, with the exact explanation depending on the translation: the US uses the same "high card" analogynote Kraden refers to the "Most important cards", so perhaps the Major Arcana?, while the UK version takes it to imply him "holding all the cards" since it refers to the name of the entire deck.
+In English, "Arcanus" references the group of Tarot cards called the Arcana, with the exact explanation depending on the translation: the US uses the same "high card" analogy, while the UK version takes it to imply him "holding all the cards" since it refers to the name of the entire deck.

 Older than They Look: He doesn't seem to have changed a bit since his last appearance in TLA.
-This makes sense, considering that the Golden Sun affected the original eight party member's life spans, drastically slowing their rate of aging.
-Alex absorbed quite a bit of the Golden Sun's power.
+Which makes sense considering that the Golden Sun affected the original eight party member's life spans, drastically slowing their rate of aging.
+Alex absorbed quite a lot of the Golden Sun's power.